Fr3doo/Postman_Runner_File_Processor/docs/guides/usage-example.md

 ## 3. Download the JSON output

-For successfully processed files, click **Download JSON** to save a structured output.
+For successfully processed files, click **Télécharger le JSON** to save a structured output.
 A sample file looks like:

 ```json
 {